The Hidden Costs of Serverless

 Support and Expertise Premium

 When things break at 3 AM, serverless expertise is scarce and expensive.
-Platform-specific debugging skills don't transfer, and commercial support packages cost more than traditional hosting.
+Platform-specific debugging skills do not transfer, and commercial support packages cost more than traditional hosting.
 Your team becomes dependent on specialized knowledge that few people have.

-Serverless isn't inherently expensive, but the true costs emerge over time: vendor dependency, operational complexity, and specialized tooling requirements that traditional architectures avoid.
+Serverless is not inherently expensive, but the true costs emerge over time: vendor dependency, operational complexity, and specialized tooling requirements that traditional architectures avoid.
 Factor these hidden expenses into your decision from day one.